riskportal/network-tutorial/docs/7_parameters.md

 # Overview of `risk.params`

-The `risk.params` module in the RISK package is used to manage and export parameters related to your analysis.
-It lets you configure, save, and share the parameters used across the pipeline, improving reproducibility. _Note: reloading a RISK instance from a saved parameter file is not currently supported._
+The `risk.params` module manages and exports analysis parameters, supporting inspection, saving, and sharing to improve reproducibility. _Note: Reloading a RISK instance from a saved parameter file is not currently supported._

 ---